The trade union movement was built by the struggles of working people -- including Indigenous and racialized workers.

 National Aboriginal Day

 Unifor is committed to challenging colonialism and working towards reconciliation.
-On this, National Aboriginal Day, Unifor calls on the federal government to take real, measureable actions towards reconciling our past with our future.
+On this, National Aboriginal Day, Unifor calls on the federal government to take real, measurable actions towards reconciling our past with our future.
 Supportive words alone are inadequate.
 The federal government must immediately provide equal funding for on-reserve child welfare systems and end the discrimination against Indigenous children.
 Read the full statement.